 FOIP legislation requires that instructors maintain the confidentiality of student information.
 In practice, this means that student assignment and tests cannot be left for collection in any public place without the consent of the student.
 It also means that grades cannot be distributed via email.
 Final exams are kept by instructors but can be viewed by contacting them or the main office in the Department of Political Science.
-Any uncollected assignments and tests will be destroyed after three months; final examinations are destroyed after one year.
+Any uncollected assignments and tests meant to be returned will be destroyed after six months from the end of term; final examinations are destroyed after one year.